deepcpatel/GreenDoc/README.md

 Cloud integration, the complexity of the AI model and data processing and handling.

 ## Accomplishments that we're proud of
-We are able to classify the plant disease images successfully and won the title of "Best Data Science hack: in the hackathon.
+We are able to classify the plant disease images successfully and won the title of "Best Data Science hack" in the hackathon.

 ## What we learned
 Technical: